TSgthb/SQL_Projects/Analyzing Movies & Shows Data on OTT/README.md

 ## Project Overview

-This project demonstrates the implementation of a data analysis pipeline for Netflix Movies and TV Shows using SQL Server to extract valuable insights and answer varioius various business questions.
+This project demonstrates the implementation of a data analysis pipeline for Netflix movies and TV shows using SQL Server to extract valuable insights and answer varioius various business questions.

 ## Objectives